hivedb/docs/custom-objects/generate_adapter.md

 ## Default value

-You can provide default values to properties and fields easily by providing `defaultValue` argument to `@HiveField` annotation.
+You can provide default values to properties and fields by providing `defaultValue` argument to `@HiveField` annotation.

 ```dart
 @HiveType(typeId: 2)